vansh-sharma-eng/portfolio_web/README.md

 A custom alert for navigation
 Better spacing and layout for small screens
 Cleaner and more organized code
-Automatic system theme support (dark/light mode)
+Automatic system theme support (dark/light mode).
 ---
 🛠 Tools I Used
 HTML